AppforallHQ/a3mess/README.md

 Which will register the message in `body` for the receiver `to`.
 The `user_id` is an optional key which will be used to log the message status for user on [Segment](http://segment.com)

+#### Web interface

+Using kue as queue manager, it provides a web interface on port `38083` which will be useful to check the messaging queue status

 ## Deployment